GetDKAN/dkan/docs/source/user-guide/guide_harvest.rst

     drush dkan:harvest:revert myHarvestId

 This will delete all of the datasets listed in the specified harvest ID.
 Any referenced terms will be set to the orphaned state.
-And distributions from the harvest will be unpublished.
+Any distributions from the harvest will be unpublished.
 Alternatively you could run `dkan:harvest:archive` to unpublish the datasets without deleting them from your catalog.